 Home

-I am the Head of Legal and Compliance at Arkham and managing partner of Byrne & Storm, P.C.
+I am the managing partner of Byrne & Storm, P.C.

 For nearly two decades, I have worked at the intersection of international regulation and emerging technologies, as a founder, attorney, think tank fellow, law professor, and executive.